panva/node-oidc-provider/docs/README.md

   // Issued Token Format
   // Default is - see `formats` configuration accessTokenFormat?: string,
-  // JWT Token Format (when accessTokenFormat or `formats` resolves to 'jwt')
+  // JWT Access Token Format (when accessTokenFormat or `formats` resolves to 'jwt')
   // Default is `{ sign: { alg: 'RS256' } }`
   // Tokens may be signed, signed and then encrypted, or just encrypted JWTs. jwt?: {